xslackx/anime-facts-rest-api/README.md

 # anime-facts-rest-api 🐱‍🚀

-An API in Node.js that will return anime facts.
-[Check docs](https://chandan-02.github.io/anime-facts-rest-api/)
+An API in Pure Python that will return anime facts.
+Inspired by [Check](https://chandan-02.github.io/anime-facts-rest-api/) but write in pure python

 # Usage :

-  > Note: This project is being hosted on Heroku with free dyno; so, there can/will be a delay for the first time you make a request, subsequent requests will be faster.
+  > Note: This project is can be hosted on Koeyb with free account;

 ### Home Route
-Get all the available anime's list : `https://anime-facts-rest-api.herokuapp.com/api/v1` *returns* :
+Get all the available anime's list : `http://localhost:8080/api/v1` *returns* :
 ```
 {